Nicaraguan Adjustment and Central American Relief Act (NACARA) 203: Eligibility to Apply with USCIS

 Suspension of Deportation or Special Rule Cancellation of Removal

 If you have been convicted of certain crimes, you may still be eligible to apply under a heightened standard, depending on the type of crime committed.
-If you applied with USCIS and you are subject to the heightened standard, we will refer your NACARA application to the Immigration Court for a decision.
+If you applied with USCIS and you are subject to the heightened standard, your NACARA application cannot be granted by USCIS and it will be referred to the Immigration Court for a decision.

 File Form I-881, Application for Suspension of Deportation or Cancellation of Removal.
-For more information on how to file, see the “Form I-881, Application for Suspension of Deportation or Cancellation of Removal” link to the right.
-For more information on what happens after you file Form I-881, see the “NACARA 203 Decision Making Process” link to the right.
+For more information on how to file, see the “Form I-881, Application for Suspension of Deportation or Cancellation of Removal (PDF, 265 KB)” page.
+For more information on what happens after you file Form I-881, see the “NACARA 203 Decision Making Process” page.